 New Zealand Accommodation – what does self-contained really mean? – kitchens and Kitchettes

-Had a customer recently who chose standard New Zealand accommodation and was astonished at how well equipped it was – there was even a kitchen!
-Kitchenettes are pretty standard and usually include the basics such as micro wave, utensils and a pot or two.
-For some people, that’s enough, but if you’re like me, you may require a little more.
+Smaller kitchenettes are pretty standard and usually include the basics like a micro wave oven, eating utensils and a pot or two.
+Now for some people, that’s enough, but what if you require a little bit more?
 This photo shows a full kitchen at The Old School House at Kina Beach.
-This gorgeous little honeymoon cottage sits in the middle of a vineyard, with no shops or restaurants nearby.
-Once you arrive at this picturesque scene, you’ll just want to whip up a simple meal or platter, pour the wine and kick back to admire the view.
+This is a gorgeous little honeymoon cottage located smack bang in the middle of a vineyard.
+There are no shops or restaurants nearby.
+Honeymooners just want to whip up a simple meal or platter and enjoy the intimacy.

-We like variety in our itinerary and that means NOT having to eat out every night and having the option of relaxing just by ourselves.
-Sounds appealing?
-You bet it does, especially after a full day’s driving.
-But you like being in the hub of things?
-More good news.
+We love providing plenty of variety in our travel itineraries – that means NOT having to eat out every night and having the option of relaxing just by ourselves.
+This is especially appealing after a full day of driving and outdoor activity.
+But you like being in the hub of things, there’s good news.
 New Zealand also provides inner-city self-contained apartments (Sebel Suites, Auckland):

-it gets even better folks – depending on your budget, there are many levels to choose from.
-Stand-alone luxury retreats provide very attractive stay-in options – how about a fully equipped separate kitchen with sophisticated coffeemaker, breadmaking machine (yes, you heard correctly) and state-of-the-art pots, pans, bone china, quality cutlery and of course a wall-mounted oven with full gas hobb.
+And depending on your budget, there are many levels of apartments to choose from.
+Stand-alone luxury retreats provide very attractive stay-in options – this pretty much always have a gourmet separate kitchen with sophisticated equipment such as coffee and bread-making machine.
+You’ll also get a great choice of state-of-the-art pots, pans, bone china, quality cutlery and of course a wall-mounted oven with full gas hobb.
 See what I mean?